ScoutmasterBucky/ScoutmasterBucky/site/360/2023/2023-03-27-prostate-announcement.md

 summary: I have Stage 4 Prostate Cancer
 ---

 Today marks the day I announce on social media that I have been diagnosed with Stage 4 Cancer.
 While my diagnosis came just after Thanksgiving 2022, today I start the second part of my treatment.
-I have been doing Hormoe Therapy for 6 weeks now and continue to work with my oncologist to refine the best and most aggressive approach on that front possible.
+I have been doing Hormone Therapy for 6 weeks now and continue to work with my oncologist to refine the best and most aggressive approach on that front possible.

 Tomorrow, March 28, 2023 I start my aggressive daily Radiation routine.
 Join me each day on Social Media and here on ScoutmasterBucky.com to follow my personal journey as well as my daily guests and topics that make up my newest initiative, "<360 Awareness Project".